 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of casino accounts receivable.
 The Company issues credit in the form of "markers" to approved casino customers following investigations of creditworthiness.
-As of March 31, 2014 and December 31, 2013, approximately 78% and 82%, respectively of the Company's markers were due from customers residing outside the United States, primarily in Asia.
+As of June 30, 2014 and December 31, 2013, approximately 77% and 82%, respectively, of the Company's markers were due from customers residing outside the United States, primarily in Asia.
 Business or economic conditions or other significant events in these countries could affect the collectability of such receivables.

 Accounts receivable, including casino and hotel receivables, are typically non-interest bearing and are initially recorded at cost.
 Accounts are written off when management deems them to be uncollectible.
 Recoveries of accounts previously written off are recorded when received.
 An estimated allowance for doubtful accounts is maintained to reduce the Company's receivables to their carrying amount, which approximates fair value.
-The allowance is estimated based on specific review of customer accounts as well as management's experience with collection trends in the casino industry and current economic and business conditions.
+The allowance is estimated based on historical collection patterns and current collection trends.
+In addition, the estimate reflects specific review of customer accounts as well as management's experience with collection trends in the casino industry and current economic and business conditions.
+During the three months ended June 30, 2014, the Company recorded an adjustment to its reserve estimates for casino accounts receivable based on results of historical collection patterns and current collection trends.
+This adjustment benefited operating income and net income by \$4.6 million for the three and six months ended June 30, 2014.